-[•] The START button, END button, and CLIP button are disabled while the sound clip is playing.
+The START button, END button, and CLIP button are disabled while the sound clip is playing.

-The region of data between the specified Start point and End point can be copied to an audio track of the Recorder section by using the EDIT screen COPY command (→ p.
-132).
+The region of data between the specified Start point and End point can be copied to an audio track of the Recorder section by using the EDIT screen COPY command ( $\rightarrow$ p.
+128).

-5 To exit the CLIP screen, press the [SOUND CLIP] key.
+5 To execute the CLIP screen, press the [SOUND CLIP] key.